arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 have the features one would expect from something like `stack`.
 However, it is [currently](https://github.com/bodil/pulp/issues/119) being rewritten in PureScript, so maybe there is hope that it will be more flexible in the future.

-[^3]: I believe I saw this number somewhere, but I can't find the page I saw it on.
-If someone could confirm/deny this, it would be much appreciated.